 - A hi-tech bicycle

 These bicycles assess the fitness levels of patients to fine tune their treatment plans.
-Each bicycle costs circa £22,000
+Each bicycle costs circa £22,000, our one third contribution will be £7,000

 - Four short information films covering a variety of topics and available online